dylan-lang/opendylan/documentation/website/source/articles/macro-system/pattern-variables.rst

         fragment just has the name part, the substitution for `?{specialization}` will be `<object>`.
-Note that `?{specialization}` will not match every expression; it will only match an expression that happens to also be a valied type specialization.
+Note that `?{specialization}` will not match every expression; it will only match an expression that happens to also be a valid type specialization.

 .. _proplist-variables: